shanep-cs2/lesson24/README.md

 however it is written to only use arrays of integers.
 Our implementation is going to use the List interface and work with any object using generics!

+The Wikipedia article on [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) is pretty good and has some further information about how to implement this algorithm.

 ## Videos

 - [Lab Overview]()